mqxf/PseudoCompiler/README.md

 # PseudoCompiler
 This program compiles Pseudocode to Java.
 It is written in Java and is still lacking features, as I am updating it regularly.
-I might add a GUI and other features later.
+I might add a GUI (or better text editor in console) and other features later.

 You can look though the source code or if you want to use it download the out/ folder.